 Section 6.3.1 identifies those park, recreation, open space, and wildlife and waterfowl refuge properties within 250 feet of the project alternatives that meet the criteria for protection as Section 4(f) properties.
 Section 6.3.2 identifies cultural resources within 250 feet of the project alternatives that meet the criteria for protection as Section 4(f) properties and that may be affected by the project alternatives.
-All preliminary Section 4(f) properties within the Section 4(f) study area are shown on Figures 6.3-1 through 6.3-4.
+All Section 4(f) properties within the Section 4(f) study area are shown on Figures 6.3-1 through 6.3-4.
 Table 6.3-1 and Table 6.3-2.
 The following text provides information about the attributes of each of the properties that have the potential to incur a Section 4(f) use or are located in close enough proximity to the project alternatives that discussion of proximity impacts is warranted.

-6.3.1 Publicly Owned Parks, Recreational Facilities, and Wildlife and Waterfowl Refuges the potential to incur a Section 4(f) use, or are located in close enough proximity (i.e., within 250 feet) of the alignment alternatives that a discussion of proximity impacts is warranted.
-Only those alternatives that would result in potential use of the property are described.
+6.3.1 Publicly Owned Parks, Recreational Facilities, and Wildlife and Waterfowl Refuges and waterfowl refuge properties that have the potential to incur a Section 4(f) use, or are located in close enough proximity (i.e., within 250 feet) of the alignment alternatives that a discussion of proximity impacts is warranted.
 Further, only those planned trails with portions to be constructed on lands currently owned by public entities, that would be constructed outside of transportation corridors, have the potential to incur a Section 4(f) use, and are located within close proximity (i.e., within 250 feet) to the alignment alternatives are noted.
-The preliminary use determinations for publicly owned parks, recreational facilities, and wildlife and waterfowl refuges are summarized in Table 6.3-3.
+The use determinations for publicly owned parks, recreational facilities, and wildlife and waterfowl refuges are summarized in Table 6.3-3.

-Section 4.6 provides a description of park, recreation, and open space areas in the study area.
+Section 4.6 of the DEIS provides a description of park, recreation, and open space areas in the study area.
 Importantly, not all of these facilities qualify for protection under Section 4(f).

-The following text describes Section 4(f) parks, recreation, open space, and wildlife and waterfowl refuge properties that have
+The following text describes Section 4(f) parks, recreation, open space, and wildlife